 A thorough due diligence process should provide you with enough information to make an educated decision about the level of risk you are willing to take in a given situation.
 As an example, at Guidepost Solutions, we were asked to conduct a background check on a pilot who would serve in a private service role.
 We found he had an extensive history of speeding tickets, but never any accidents or DUIs.
 Ultimately the client decided this wasn’t an issue, reasoning the pilot just enjoyed going quickly, whether on land or in the air.

 In some cases, simply initiating the due diligence process itself may be enough to deter ne’er-do-wells.
 We recently had a client looking to hire a live-in employee.
 When we asked the job applicant, who would be coming from overseas, to sign a release giving us permission to conduct research on her in her native country, she suddenly withdrew the application, leading the client to believe trouble was likely averted.

 This same level of diligence should apply in business dealings too.
-As my colleague Larry Gurwin detailed in his article The Saga of “Chainsaw Al” Dunlap, Sunbeam Corp. failed to conduct a thorough background investigation when it hired Albert J. Dunlap as its Chairman and CEO that ultimately had significant consequences for the company.
+As detailed in the blog Could a Better Background Check Have Prevented a Massive Accounting Fraud?, Sunbeam Corp. failed to conduct a thorough background investigation when it hired Albert J. Dunlap as its Chairman and CEO that ultimately had significant consequences for the company.
 When his phony accounting practices were exposed, the company was forced to restate its results and its share price collapsed, triggering class-action securities fraud cases.